doyeongkim/TIL/README.md

 <H2> 8.
 Naming Convention <H2>

-**Pascal Case** (upper camel case) - The first letter of every word in the identifier is upper case, the rest lower case and merged without space.
+**Pascal Case** (upper camel case):
+The first letter of every word in the identifier is upper case, the rest lower case and merged without space.

+__Swift__ use pascal case for _filename, class, struct, enum, protocol, and type_.

-**Camel Case** (lower camel case) - The first letter of the first word in the identifier is lower case, and all subsequent words use upper case.
+**Camel Case** (lower camel case):
+The first letter of the first word in the identifier is lower case, and all subsequent words use upper case.

+__Swift__ use all camel case for _variable name, function, method, and so on_ except the pascal case.